New Legislation Payroll & HR in 2024 and beyond

 Meanwhile the Real Living Wage rises to £12 an hour with some areas of the country (London for example) at £13.15 an hour.
 Almost half a million UK workers will be effected (this is when employers are voluntarily signed up to the Real Living Wage scheme).

-This will be enacted in law in 2024 and the new law will allow:
+This was enacted in law in 2024 and the new law will allow:

 The introduction of one week of unpaid leave per year for employees who are providing or arranging care for a relative or dependant, designed to be flexible.